An athlete can be selected for testing anywhere, any time, and are subject to both random and targeted selection methods.

 The laboratory will inspect the samples upon arrival to ensure there is no evidence of tampering.

-All urine samples will be sent to a WADA-accredited laboratory for analysis.
-Blood samples may at times be sent to an alternate laboratory.
+All urine and blood samples will be sent to a WADA-accredited laboratory for analysis or storage for future analysis.

 The laboratory will analyse the ‘A’ sample (urine) or blood sample for the presence of substances on the WADA Prohibited List.

-ASADA can store samples in its deep freeze facility, called the Tank, for up to eight years, and retrospectively analyse the samples to detect prohibited substances and methods, and enforce sanctions against athletes.
+We can store selected samples in our deep freeze facility for up to ten years and retrospectively analyse the samples to detect prohibited substances and methods, and enforce sanctions against athletes.